 Level 1 Trauma Center

 Oregon's statewide trauma system is based on landmark legislation.
 Statutory authority was passed in 1985 by the State Legislature as ORS 431.607 - 431.633 under the leadership of the president of the Oregon Senate, John Kitzhaber, M.D., and signed into law by Governor Victor G. Atiyeh.
-With the implementation of the trauma system in May of 1988, only two Portland hospitals, OHSU and Legacy Emanuel Hospital were designated as Oregon's Level 1 trauma centers.
-Injured individuals in the four county metropolitan region, identified by pre-hospital rescue personnel or emergency medical technicians meeting the criteria for service injury are transported to one of the two designated Level 1 trauma centers.
+With the implementation of the trauma system in May of 1988, only two Oregon hospitals, Portland's OHSU and Legacy Emanuel Hospital, were designated as Level 1 trauma centers.
+Injured individuals within the four-county Portland metropolitan region and identified by pre-hospital rescue personnel or emergency medical technicians as meeting the criteria for service injury are transported to one of these two designated Level 1 trauma centers.

 Oregon's statewide trauma system was implemented between 1987 and 1991.
-Research studies before and after the statewide trauma system was implemented has indicated important and beneficial results of the trauma system on inter-hospital transfer practices.
-Not only were more seriously injured patients transferred to the Level 1 and Level 2 trauma centers in the state, but these transfers were accomplished more quickly, resulting in injured patients receiving definitive treatments in a more timely manner.
+Research studies performed before and after this statewide implementation indicated important and beneficial improvements of the trauma system on inter-hospital transfer practices.
+Not only were more seriously injured patients transferred to the Level 1 and Level 2 trauma centers in the state, but these transfers were accomplished more quickly, resulting in injured patients receiving expedient and definitive treatment.